United Kingdom membership of the European Union: Brexit (2017–2020)

-From 2017 to 2019 following the outcome of the referendum, the UK was engaged in negotiations to leave the European Union between the European Union and itself.
-Between the UK and EU, the so-called "Brexit" – a portmanteau of "Britain" and "exit" – would consist of a withdrawal agreement and a trade agreement, however at a global level this would/might also split various other free trade agreements.
+Following the referendum, the UK was engaged from 2017 to 2019 in negotiations with the European Union to leave the EU.
+Between the UK and EU, the so-called "Brexit" – a portmanteau of "Britain" and "exit" – would consist of a withdrawal agreement and a trade agreement; however, at a global level this might also split various other trade agreements.
 The withdrawal agreement was viewed by the EU as a "settlement of accounts" unrelated to the post-exit trade agreement, and viewed by the UK as a 'goodwill payment' to enable a fair post-exit trade agreement.
 In the event of a no-deal scenario, each side will consequently have different views as to the validity of any payment.

-On 29 March 2017, the then British Prime Minister Theresa May formally triggered Article 50 of the Lisbon Treaty by sending a letter to the then President of the European Council Donald Tusk, which gave the UK and EU 2 years, until 29 March 2019 at 11pm (UK time) to agree an exit deal.
-If the two parties were not able to strike an agreement, and Article 50 had not been extended, the UK would leave the EU without a deal as the default position.
+On 29 March 2017, the then British Prime Minister Theresa May formally triggered Article 50 of the Lisbon Treaty by sending a letter to the then President of the European Council Donald Tusk, which gave the UK and EU two years, until 29 March 2019 at 11 pm (UK time), to agree an exit deal.
+If the two parties were unable to strike an agreement, and if the Article 50 period had not been extended, the UK would leave the EU without a deal as the default position.

-Come March 2019, the UK was unable to reach a deal and so, to avoid a no-deal scenario, agreed a deal with the EU to delay Article 50 until 12 April – two weeks after the original deadline.
+Come March 2019, the UK was unable to reach a deal and so, to avoid a no-deal scenario, agreed a deal with the EU to delay the exit under Article 50 until 12 April – two weeks after the original deadline.
 This deadline was not reached, and the two parties then postponed the so-called "Brexit Day" until 31 October 2019.
 This required Britain to participate in the 2019 European Parliament election.
 The newly established Eurosceptic Brexit Party, headed by Nigel Farage, made sweeping gains, taking a high percentage of the UK vote.

 In July 2019, Theresa May resigned as Prime Minister.
 On 23 July 2019, Vote Leave campaigner Boris Johnson took office as her replacement.
 Johnson extended the deadline until 31 January 2020, and then called an early general election in December.
 Johnson and the Conservative Party won a majority of 80 seats.
 Both the EU and UK Parliaments ratified the Withdrawal Agreement, which allowed the UK to leave the bloc at 11 pm GMT on 31 January 2020.
 Negotiations on the future UK–EU relationship subsequently began once the UK formally left the EU and entered the transition period.